 And his patients love the down-to-earth, personable care that sometimes lacks in a big, busy, corporate hospital setting.

 “One of the things I enjoy the most about having a doctor like Dr. Fred is that he’s a good listener,” Alberta Bowles, one of his house call patients told the Chicago Tribune.
 “You can talk to him.
-He does not doctor4rush you to do anything and he never dismisses anything you say.”
+He does not rush you to do anything and he never dismisses anything you say.”

 Richardson was the only African American in his medical class, and he received a great measure of negative feedback.